-Pilot Reports (PIREPs) of turbulence were used to select cases where atmospheric turbulence was reported, in the presence of directional wind shear, over the Rocky Mountains.
+Pilot reports (PIREPs) of turbulence were used to select cases where atmospheric turbulence was reported, in the presence of directional wind shear, over the Rocky Mountains.
 An accurate description of the PIREPs database used here is provided by Wolff and Sharman (2008).
-In the same paper, those authors discuss generic issues and limitations of using pilot reports as a research tool (see also Schwartz (1996)).
-Here, we recall that while PIREPs represent a reliable method to determine turbulence occurrence, the information they provide about time, location and turbulence intensity may not be accurate.
-More specifically, Sharman et al. (2006) showed that, on average, the uncertainty associated with pilot reports is 50 km along the horizontal direction, 200 s in time, and 70 m along the vertical direction.
-Despite this uncertainty, pilot reports have been conveniently employed in studies aimed at evaluating/validating turbulence occurrence (Kim and Chun (2010), Trier et al. (2012), Ágústsson and Ólafsson (2014), Keller et al. (2015)) for lack of a better alternative.
+In the same paper, those authors discuss generic issues and limitations of using pilot reports as a research tool (see also Schwartz 1996).
+Here, we recall that while PIREPs represent a reliable method to determine turbulence occurrence, the information they provide about time, location, and turbulence intensity may not be accurate.
+More specifically, Sharman et al. (2006) showed that, on average, the uncertainty associated with pilot reports is 50 km along the horizontal direction, 200s in time, and 70 m along the vertical direction.
+Despite this uncertainty, pilot reports have been conveniently employed in studies aimed at evaluating/validating turbulence occurrence (Kim and Chun 2010; Trier et al. 2012; Ágústsson and Ólafsson 2014; Keller et al. 2015) for lack of a better alternative.

-In this paper, PIREPs are used to identify days where generic atmospheric turbulence, or moun-167 tain wave turbulence (MWT), was reported by pilots over the Rocky Mountains in the state of 168 Colorado.
-In particular, moderate or severe turbulence reports within the upper troposphere (4) 169 km to the tropopause height) are considered.
-The lowest 4 km of the atmosphere were excluded to eliminate low-level turbulence and directional wind shear associated with boundary layer pro-171 cesses.
-Note that the highest mountain peak considered here has about 4 km elevation (above sea 172 level), and the boundary layer height over mountainous terrain is expected to adjust to the terrain elevation following the topography, so exclusion of the lowest 4 km should avoid the boundary 174 layer almost completely (DeWekker and Kossmann 2015).
-175
+In this paper, PIREPs are used to identify days where generic atmospheric turbulence, or MWT, was reported by pilots over the Rocky Mountains in the state of Colorado.
+In particular, moderate or severe turbulence reports within the upper troposphere (from 4 km to the tropopause height) are considered.
+The lowest 4 km of the atmosphere were excluded to eliminate low-level turbulence and directional wind shear associated with boundary layer processes.
+Note that the highest mountain peak considered here is about 4 km (above sea level), and the boundary layer height over mountainous terrain is expected to adjust to the terrain elevation following the topography, so exclusion of the lowest 4 km should avoid the boundary layer almost completely (DeWekker and Kossmann 2015).